FuchsEDV/Thrixty/README.md

 ### 1.)
 Thrixty Player
 The Thrixty Player is a tool to show off your 360° Photography.
-It is using HTML5 canvas elements to display your sequence.
+It is using HTML5 CANVAS elements to display sequences.

 ### 2.)
 Example
 To view an example, download [these](https://github.com/FuchsEDV/Thrixty_example) two files.